greenyouse/chenex/README.md

 ```

 Like in cljx, all cross-platform code must go in `.cljx` files.
+Any
+non-cljx files will be copied over without any special parsing.

 ## REPL